ViciousJ/cs3370/portsetter/readme.txt

 2) In the "test_files" folder, open "testsetport.cpp"

 3) Press the "Run" button with the green arrow to compile and run the test program.
 (You do not need to use a Makefile to compile the test program.)

+EDITS

+Line 56, 83, 107 with comment /*----Part of code for CO5----*/
+I added several test cases to the testing program (formatted like the others) but had to comment them out as the testing program couldn't handle them.
+It did handle one however that isn't commented out.
+They have to be run manually.